Singsong7/Singsong7/README.md

 - 👋 Hi, I’m @Singsong7
-- 👀 I’m interested in broadening my knowledge horizon by learning in tech
+- 👀 I’m interested in broadening my knowledge horizon by learning in tech.
-- 🌱 I’m currently learning medicine and surgery, a data science course and web development
-- 💞️ I’m looking to collaborate on fast rising tech projects
+- 💞️ I’m looking forward to an interesting journey.
 - 📫 How to reach me on LinkedIn @ https://www.linkedin.com/in/nsisong-unung-96746a166  Twitter @ Https://Twitter.Com/_nsisong_?T=6IQQcUM-GSJmHV3ptsfU6w&S=09